pranav-r13/pranav-r13/README.md

 - 💼 I work out of Chennai, India.
 - 🧑‍💻 I do Vulnerability assessments and Pentesting.
-- :seedling:I’m currently learning web application pentesting.
+- :seedling:I’m currently learning about Threat Intelligence using OpenCTI.

 🤝 &nbsp; Connect with Me